To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 If you’ve got a large garden that’s your pride and joy, our handpicked ride-on mowers will help keep the lawn trim without all the effort

 For lawns bigger than half an acre or for people with mobility issues, a ride-on mower is normally the best option – provided you’ve got somewhere undercover to store it during the winter months.
-A ride-on mower will not only make short work of any large lawn, it’s also great fun to ride.
+The best lawn mowers come in all shapes and sizes – from cordless to petrol options – and a ride-on mower will not only make short work of any large lawn, it’s also great fun to ride.

 With that in mind, I’ve scoured the online world, conducting extensive research of online and user reviews, datasheets and the manufacturers’ own websites to pick the models that are highly rated by both professionals and garden owners alike.
 If you’re looking for a mower that will cut a large lawn with almost zero effort, you’ve come to the right place.
 Read on for my recommendations but, if you’ve got any queries, you can skip to the bottom for our buying guide.